GopalSharma/moodle-qformat_csv/README.txt

 New in 3.5.04 (Build: 2018091801)
 ==============

+- FIX: Issue related to multiple answer, even single choice answer are getting converted in to multi choice answer.
 - FIX: Solved the issue related to CSV file handling.
 - NEW: Implemented functionality to export of multichoice question into a CSV file having four options and maximum of two right answers.

 # Description